Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

-\begin{definition}[Outcome, Symmetric, Self-Interest, Antagonistic] Consider a ruleset $\s$ in a self-interest Cumulative Subtraction game, under antagonistic play.
-The symmetric self-interest outcome of a heap of size $x$ is $o_\si(x)=(0,0)$ if $\s(x)=\emptyset$, and otherwise
+\begin{definition}[Outcome Symmetric Self-interest Antagonistic] Consider a ruleset $\s$ in {\sc Self-interest Cumulative Subtraction}, under antagonistic play.
+The symmetric self-interest outcome of a heap of size $x$ is the pair $ o_\si(x) = ({o_\si^1}(x), {o_\si^2}(x))$, where $o_\si(x)=(0,0)$ if $\s(x)=\emptyset$, and otherwise

 where